celkiboi/HCIResearch/README.md

 #### Select Color
 This submenu will allow you to choose which color to track for color detection gamemode.
 Recomended object are sticky notes, colorful pencils... any monocolor object with unique colors and enough surface

+#### Color Tolerance
+This setting allows you to adjust the tolerance used for color detection in 3 channels: Red, Green, and Blue.
+Tolerance of 0.8 to 0.125 works the best, with 0.1 yielding the best results in testing